wblewis7/btbw_mcmc_data/README.md

 # btbw_mcmc_data
-Data and JAGS code for running mcmc analyses for Lewis et al. Demographic drivers of trailing edge range contractions in a migratory songbird
+Data and JAGS code for running mcmc analyses for Lewis et al. Declining apparent survival and recruitment drive trailing edge range contractions in a migratory songbird
 ---
-authors: William B. Lewis, Robert J. Cooper, Richard B. Chandler, T. Scott Sillett, Ryan W. Chitwood, Kirk W. Stodola, Mason H. Cline, Joanna L. Hatt, Michael T. Hallworth, Sara A. Kaiser, and Nicholas L. Rodenhouse.
+authors: William B. Lewis, Robert J. Cooper, Richard B. Chandler, Ryan W. Chitwood, Mason H. Cline, Michael T. Hallworth, Joanna L. Hatt, Jeff Hepinstall_Cymerman, Sara A. Kaiser, Nicholas L. Rodenhouse, T. Scott Scillett, Kirk W. Stodola, Michael S. Webster, and Richard T. Holmes

-Data for publication: Demographic drivers of trailing edge range contractions in a migratory songbird.
-Submitted to Global Change Biology
+Data for publication: Declining apparent survival and recruitment drive trailing edge range contractions in a migratory songbird
 ---

 # Metadata for btbw-mcmc and climate data

-The data for the btbw-mcmc project are stored in the 'BTBW_markre_clim_data' gzip file.
-Climate and black-throated blue warbler
-(Setophaga caerulescens, BTBW) mark-recapture data were collected from the trailing edge of the range near the Coweeta LTER in North Carolina (CWT) and at the range core at the Hubbard Brook Experimental Forest in New Hampshire (HB).
+The data for the BTBW project are stored in the 'BTBW_rawdata' gzip file.
+Climate and black-throated blue warbler (Setophaga caerulescens, BTBW) mark-recapture data were collected from study sites two range positions: at the trailing edge of the range near the Coweeta LTER in North Carolina (CWT) and at the range core at the Hubbard Brook Experimental Forest in New Hampshire (HB).